BruceZu/galvanize_capstone/README.md

 From these pages, most fields and url links for each piece of legislation were scraped using threads and dumped into a Mongo database for analysis.
 Once in Mongo, this data was then referenced to scrape additional bill details from the urls stored - such as the bill text, the number of amendments, and cosponsor information.

 Additionally, the data on [congress.gov](https://www.congress.gov/search?q={%22source%22:%22legislation%22}&pageSize=250) is updated daily.
-In order to include this data in this project, daily processes were created that will scrape the data from the most recent congressional session, compare certain fields to documents already stored in Mongo, and update or add documents as needed.
+In order to include this data in the project, daily processes were created that will scrape the data from the most recent congressional session, compare certain fields to documents already stored in Mongo, and update or add documents as needed.

 ### Step 2: Labeling
-The process for labeling mirrored the [process](https://www.usa.gov/how-laws-are-made) that a bill must undergo to become law.
+The process for labeling somewhat mirrored the [process](https://www.usa.gov/how-laws-are-made) that a bill must undergo to become law.
 For this project, if a bill or joint resolution gathered enough votes to pass both the Senate and the House of Representatives, it was labeled as 'passed', or '1'.
 If it failed in one chamber, failed in committee, or never got voted on by the end of the legislative session, it was labeled as 'not passed', or '0'.
 Those remaining were deemed 'in progress' and labeled with a 'null'.
+Refer to the decision tree below for the logic used for labeling.

 ![Labeling](img/Labeling.png)